-Philips engages with Health Care Professionals to provide a wide range of valuable, bona fide consulting and other services for a fee through various types of arrangements, such as contracts for research, PSS development, development and/or transfer of intellectual property, speaking engagements, contracting for reference site visits, marketing, participation on advisory boards and presentations at Philips-provided or sponsored training.
+Philips engages with Health Care Professionals to provide a wide range of valuable, bonafide consulting and other services for a fee through various types of arrangements, such as contracts for research, PSS development, development and/or transfer of intellectual property, speaking engagements, contracting for reference site visits, marketing, participation on advisory boards and presentations at Philips-provided or sponsored training.
 Philips must pay HCPs fair market value compensation for performing these services.
-Philips shall comply with all of the following standards in connection with any arrangements with Health Care Professionals:
+Philips shall comply with all the following standards in connection with any arrangements with Health Care Professionals:

-- Consulting and other arrangements shall be entered into only when a legitimate need for the services is identified and documented (HCP Checklist) in advance and must not be intended as an unlawful inducement to obtain business from a HCP.
-A legitimate need arises when a company requires the services of an HCP to achieve a specific objective - Selection of a HCP shall be made on the basis of the HCP's qualifications and expertise to meet the defined business need. - Philips employees or agents with customer-facing roles may provide input about the suitability of a proposed consultant but may not control or unduly influence the decision to engage a particular HCP as a consultant or other service provider. - Consulting and other agreements with HCPs to provide services to Philips must be written and describe all services, deliverables and compensation to be provided. - When Philips contracts with a consultant to conduct clinical research or investigation services, there shall also be a written research protocol. - Compensation paid to a consultant or service provider shall be consistent with fair market value in an arm's-length transaction for the services provided and shall not be based on the volume or value of the consultant's past, present or anticipated business with Philips. - Philips may pay for documented, reasonable and actual expenses incurred that are necessary to carry out the consulting or other fee-for-service arrangement, such as reasonable costs for travel, modest meals and lodging, if such expenses are provided for in the written agreement.
+- Consulting and other arrangements shall be entered into only when a legitimate need for the services is identified and documented (HCP checklist) in advance and must not be intended as an unlawful inducement to obtain business from an HCP.
+A legitimate need arises when a company requires the services of an HCP to achieve a specific objective. - Selection of an HCP shall be made based on the HCP's qualifications and expertise to meet the defined business - Philips employees or agents with customer-facing roles may provide input about the suitability of a proposed consultant but may not control or unduly influence the decision to engage a particular HCP as aconsultant or other service provider. - Consulting and other agreements with HCPs to provide services to Philips must be written and describe allservices, deliverables, and compensation to be provided. - When Philips contracts with a consultant to conduct clinical research or investigation services, there shall also be a written research protocol. - Compensation paid to a consultant or service provider shall be consistent with fair market value in an arm'slength transaction for the services provided and shall not be based on the volume or value of the consultant's past, present or anticipated business with Philips. - Philips may pay for documented, reasonable, and actual expenses incurred that are necessary to carry out the consulting or other fee-for-service arrangement, such as reasonable costs for travel, modest meals, and lodging, if such expenses are provided for in the written agreement.

-When is a HCP considered a "Consultant"?
+When is an HCP considered a "Consultant"?
 What types of arrangements with consultants are covered under this Section 6?

 Any relationship between a Health Care Professional and Philips where services provided to us by the Health Care Professional are exchanged for remuneration constitutes a consulting arrangement and should comply with this section.
-Examples of consulting arrangements include aggrements to provide education and training, speaking engagements, preceptorships, reference center, show site or center of excellence arrangements, participation on advisory boards or focus groups, medical technology development and research services arrangements (such as post-market research agreements, research and development aggrements and clinical studies), and arrangements for the development and/or transfer of intellectual property.
+Examples of consulting arrangements include agreements to provide education and training, speaking engagements, preceptorships, reference center, show site or center of excellence arrangements, participation on advisory boards or focus groups, medical technology development and research services arrangements (such as post-market research agreements, research and development agreements and clinical studies), and arrangements for the development and/or transfer of intellectual property.
 Educational and research grants are not considered consulting arrangements and are addressed elsewhere.

-Philips has incorporated a mandatory HealthCare Professional Checklist into the instructions for many of its consulting and professionnal service agreements to help document that these requirements have been met.
+Philips has incorporated a mandatory HealthCare Professional checklist into the instructions for many of its consulting and professional service agreements to help document that these requirements have been met.
 If the agreement or tool that you are using does not include such a checklist, use the general checklist available on the Philips North America LLC Compliance Program website.

-What is the role of a Philips sales employee with regard to our engagement of a Health Care Professional as a Consultant?
+What is the role of a Philips sales employee when engaging a Health Care Professional as a Consultant?